makersacademy/news-summary-challenge/README.md

 ## Project overview

 The app grabs all the headlines from the Guardian newspaper API and display them on a page.
-Clicking on a headline will show a summary of the article.
+By clicking on a headline, it will show a summary of the article.

-### Technologies

-This is a single page web app.
-Which is written in frontend JavaScript, CSS and HTML.
-No backend in Ruby/JavaScript was used.

-**And, as is the theme for this week, you won't use any libraries or frameworks!**

-But, feel free to use the test framework you wrote during the week!

 ### Run app